Senior Management Team

 Kelly was born and raised in Grosse Pointe, Michigan, eventually migrating west to the “City by the Bay”.
 She entered the world of Wall Street when she relocated to Santa Rosa in the late 80’s and is a Financial Advisor with Stifel, Nicolaus & Company.
 She lives with her husband Brent and their miracle cat Cabo, who is a cancer survivor.
 Kelly’s quest for a dog brought her to HSSC as a volunteer dog walker because Cabo was just not interested in sharing her home with a dog.
 Along with her passion for animals, she is an avid golfer and a self-proclaimed DIYer.
 In addition, she is a past member of the Active 20-30 Club of the Redwood Empire.

-Kati Aho, Board Member
+Kati Aho, Board Secretary

 Kati is the Director of Operations and Programs for the Earle Baum Center of the Blind.
 The EBC is a local community center and school for people with sight loss.
 Prior to the EBC, her focus was in the electronics industry.
 She was the COO at a small startup, and was with Hewlett Packard/Agilent Technologies for 24 years.
 Kati is a native Californian, born and raised in the Sebastopol area, and a graduate of USF with a BS in Informational Systems Management.
 Her passion focuses on organizational development and the creation of synergistic, self-managed work teams.
 Kati is an avid SCUBA diver, animal lover and loves to garden.